 Then he proceeded from there to the mountain on the east of Bethel, and pitched his tent, with Bethel on the west and Ai on the east; and there he built an altar to the LORD and called upon the name of the LORD.Genesis 12:8(NASB)

-In the pervious chapter we are given a little insight into the journey they took, which was significantly delayed because of his father, Terah.
-The company of travellers arrived in the town of Haran, but remained there for about five years, because Abraham's father worshipped idols... and the Lord would not allow his servant to continue to Canaan while his father was alive.
-It was only after his death that the excursion to the promised land was resumed, and at 75-years of age, Abraham once again set off on his journey-of-faith.
+In the previous chapter, we are given a little insight into the journey they took which was significantly delayed because of his father, Terah.
+The company of travellers arrived in the town of Haran but remained there for about five years because Abraham's father worshipped idols... and the Lord would not allow his servant to continue to Canaan while his father was alive.
+It was only after his death that the excursion to the Promised Land was resumed, and at 75-years of age, Abraham once again set off on his journey-of-faith.

-Not only did God promise to give Abraham a land-inheritance; make him into a great nation and bless all the families of the earth through him, but also that his vast estate was to be a permanent one.
-The promised land was to pass on to Abraham's descendants and in the previous verse that the Lord appeared to Abram and said, "to your descendants I will give this land "
+Not only did God promise to give Abraham a land-inheritance, make him into a great nation, and bless all the families of the earth through him, but also that his vast estate was to be a permanent one.
+The Promised Land was to pass on to Abraham's descendants and in the previous verse the Lord appeared to Abram and said, "to your descendants I will give this land."

-Abraham was in the land he had been promised and the two towns mentioned, which would later be identified as important landmarks in the ongoing history of Israel.. as recorded in Joshua and other biblical texts.
-When Israel crossed the Jordan into the land promised to their forefather, following their 40-year-long wilderness wanderings, it was the same land that the Lord had promised to Abraham and his descendants, so many years before.
+Abraham was in the land he had been promised, and the two towns mentioned would later be identified as important landmarks in the ongoing history of Israel, as recorded in Joshua and other biblical texts.
+When Israel crossed the Jordan into the land promised to their forefathers following their 40-year-long wilderness wanderings, it was the same land that the Lord had promised to Abraham and his descendants so many years before.

-This is the first time "Bethel", which means "House of God", is mentioned in Scripture, and it was the place where Abraham, "pitched his tent".
+This is the first time 'Bethel', which means 'House of God', is mentioned in Scripture, and it was the place where Abraham, "pitched his tent."
 Having arrived, he laid claim to the land God had promised.
-The Lord had brought his servant to the 'House Of God' and once again built an alter to the Lord and 'called on the name of the Lord'.
+The Lord had brought his servant to the 'House of God' and once again Abraham built an alter to the Lord and 'called on the name of the Lord'.

-Heavenly Father, thank You for the Holy Scriptures; the many truths they teach us and the lessons we can learn from them, in our daily life.
-I pray that like Abraham, my faith would not fail - but grow and develop, so that I trust You in all the circumstances of life.. even when they contradict my logic and seem to dictate the opposite.
-Thank You for the privilege of prayer and the wonderful example of a man who called on the name of the Lord and was not disappointed - We praise Your holy name.
+Heavenly Father, thank You for the Holy Scriptures, the many truths they teach me, and the lessons I can learn from them in my daily life.
+I pray that like Abraham, my faith would not fail - but grow and develop so that I trust You in all the circumstances of life, even when they contradict my logic and seem to dictate the opposite.
+Thank You for the privilege of prayer and the wonderful example of a man who called on the name of the Lord and was not disappointed.
+I praise Your holy name.
 AMEN.